-Jeg Jr. will continue his pursuit of a sixth NHRA Mello Yello Pro Stock title (and seventh overall) at this weekend’s event.
-Jeg Jr. will be driving a Rick Jones Race Cars-built Chevy Camaro as a member of the Elite Motorsports team.
+Jeg Jr. will continue his pursuit of a sixth NHRA Mello Yello Pro Stock title (and seventh championship overall) at this weekend’s event.
+Jeg Jr. will once again be driving a Rick Jones Race Cars-built Chevy Camaro as a member of the Elite Motorsports team.

-Jeg Jr. is racing as a teammate to two-time world champ Erica Enders.
-The Elite team also includes Pro Stock racer Vincent Nobile.
-Veteran crew chiefs Rick Jones, Mark Ingersoll and Brian “Lump” Self are the tuners of the three Elite Pro Stock cars and regularly share data.
+Jeg Jr. is once again racing as a teammate to two-time world champ Erica Enders.
+The Elite team also includes Pro Stock racers Vincent Nobile and Alex Laughlin.
+Jeg Jr.’s crew chief is multi-talented Rickie Jones, who has extensive experience as a driver, chassis builder and tuner.
+The Elite team also includes crew chiefs Rick Jones, Mark Ingersoll and Brian “Lump” Self, who regularly share data.

-During his career, Jeg Jr. has won the Pro Stock title twice in Gainesville.
+During previous visits to Gainesville, Jeg Jr. has won the Pro Stock title twice.
 He claimed his first win in 2001 by beating Mark Osborne in the final round and then stopped Jason Line to win his second title in 2008.
-Jeg Jr. also was runner-up in Gainesville in 2002, 2003, 2004 and 2013.
+Jeg Jr. also was a runner-up in Gainesville in 2002, 2003, 2004 and 2013.

-In 16 career appearances at Gainesville Raceway, Jeg Jr. has a round win record of 28-12 in Pro
+In 17 career appearances at Gainesville Raceway, Jeg Jr. has a round-win record of 29-13 in Pro Stock competition.

 Jeg Jr.’s best elapsed time in a Pro Stock car is 6.484 seconds and his best speed is 214.62 mph, both recorded in Gainesville in 2014.